 Help Me Grow – Long Island (HMG-LI) is a partnership that builds upon existing resources to support early detection of developmental concerns, celebrate the growth of young children, and link families to the services that help children thrive from birth to age five.
 The Help Me Grow model consists of several different pillars, including a Centralized Access Point available by phone and website that provides free developmental screening and linkage to appropriate services.

 Help Me Grow – Long Island is not its own organization, but rather a partnership of early childhood stakeholders across Long Island.
 Docs for Tots acts as the organizing entity for HMG-LI.
 Docs for Tots is a non-profit, non-partisan organization led by pediatricians to promote practices, policies, and investments that will enable young children to thrive.
 Docs for Tots creates linkages between doctors, policymakers, early childhood practitioners, and other stakeholders to ensure that children grow up healthy.
 Our focus is on the youngest children and their families, from prenatal to children age five.

-Please email a one-page resume and cover letter to email@example.com with Family Resource Specialist in the subject line.
+Please email a one-page resume and one-page cover letter to firstname.lastname@example.org with Family Resource Specialist in the subject line.
 Submissions with resumes longer than a page, without a cover letter, and without the appropriate subject line will not be considered.

 Docs for Tots does not discriminate against any employee or applicant for employment because of race, creed (religion), color, sex, national origin, sexual orientation, military status, age, disability, predisposing genetic characteristic, marital status or domestic violence victim status, will continue existing EEO programs to ensure that minority group members and women are afforded equal employment opportunities without discrimination, and shall make and document its conscientious and active efforts to employ and utilize minority group members and women in its work force.